primesoft-group/oneoffixx-docs/_pages/install/en/server-config.md

 __Step 2: Data Source Management__

-Open the starting page of the Admin web application now if the configuration was saved in "OneOffixxAdmin.config" (manually or with the config editor).
+Open the starting page of the Admin web application now if the configuration was saved in "OneOffixx.config" (manually or with the config editor).

 Click __"Init"__ if the SQL user has __"dbcreator" permissions__ and no database has been created yet.